Now in early access

 Identity, rating, wrapper

 Each asset gets a BMI Ticker and Score.
-First-life inventory is wrapped in an RET for a deployment exit; end-of-life flows to its best use.
+First-life inventory is wrapped in an IET for a deployment exit; end-of-life flows to its best use.

 03